 The letters to the side of each line represents the pitch of each string.
-The standard tuning – from bottom to top – is low G, D and high G. (F#, C# and F# sounds great as well.
+The standard tuning – from bottom to top – is low G, D and high G, like a cigar box guitar.
+(F#, C# and F# sounds great as well.
 Precise tuning is of lesser importance, as long as the instrument sounds good to you)

 The numbers on each line represent the fret of the string that needs to be plucked.
 Press the string down firmly just behind the fret and never directly on the fret itself.
 A zero represents the “open” string with no note fretted.
 The frets are numbered 1 to 7 – with 1 being closest to the tuning pegs and 7 being the furthest up the neck, near the pencil case body.
 There are fret marker dots at the 3rd and 7th frets to help you navigate the instrument more easily.

 (Note that the “Tabs” on this page are specific to the unusual fret layout of the strumstick and will not work for conventional guitars without some transposing of fret numbers)

 The beauty of the strumstick instrument (as the name suggests) is that single plucked notes can be transformed into chords simply by playing (“strumming”) the other strings open at the same.
 Try this and see how it sounds…